jfadams1963/Ti_Projects/tiAES-Python_version/README.md

     $ ./tiAES.py -d <filename>.enc

 which will write the file filename.dec.
-Thus, your original file will never be overwritten.

 STATUS